A Plague on Both your Houses

 CDC’s Eviction Ban Ends

-Under pressure from the White House, the CDC has extended the eviction ban through October 3, 2021.
+Under pressure from the White House, the CDC extended the eviction ban through October 3, 2021.
 On July 30, 2021, President Biden put out a statement urging state and local governments to accelerate the distribution of the over $46 billion of funds already provided by the Emergency Rental Assistance and the American Rescue Plan to renters and landlords.
 On August 26, 2021, an 8-1 decision of the Supreme Court declared that the CDC did not have the authority to extend the ban that ended on July 31st.
 The Court called on Congress to do their job and extend the ban.
 So far, Congress has not acted.

 Autocracy versus Bickering

-Beginning in March 2016, the Republican-controlled Senate of the 114th Congress blocked President Obama’s Supreme Court nomination to the Supreme Court for 291 days … based on the assertation that the nomination should be left to the President who would be elected in November of that year.
+Beginning in March 2016, the Republican-controlled Senate of the 114th Congress blocked President Obama’s Supreme Court nomination to the Supreme Court for 291 days … based on the assertion that the nomination should be left to the President who would be elected in November of that year.
 Beginning at the end of September 2020, the Republican-controlled Senate of the 116th Congress applied the nuclear option to Supreme Court nominations and confirmed President Trump’s nominee on October 25th … only 8 days before the November 3rd Presidential election.
 Since the 2020 election and the spread of the “Big Lie”, Republican-controlled state legislatures have proposed … and in some cases passed … laws that seem designed to suppress the vote of “minorities”, poor people, the disabled, the aged, students, etc.

 When it comes to impeding legislative progress, the Democrats don’t even need the Republicans.
 Party progressives, seeing all the needs and problems. build elaborate mega-bills that seem designed to fix everything at once.
 Party moderates paralyze themselves with but-but-buts and what-ifs.
-Thanks to the filibuster, the Senate is the worst.
+Thanks to the filibuster, the Senate is the worst case of this scenario.
 If Senate Democrats could muster half of the unanimity of their Republican counterparts, they would “nuke” the filibuster for bills most central to our Constitution … such as guaranteeing safe and convenient access to voting for all citizens.
 In the long run, they would strengthen their position.
 Who knows?
 It might even encourage the Republicans to help raise the dead god, Bipartisanship.

 If You Can Look into the Seeds of Time …